Get a free, no obligation personal loan quote with rates as low as 9.99%

-Only newcomers with permanent resident (PR) status in Canada can get a mortgage.
-If you are a non-permanent residence, you must have a work permit that legally allows you to work in Canada.
+Only those with permanent resident (PR) status can secure a mortgage in Canada.
+If you are a non-permanent resident, you must have a work permit that legally allows you to work in Canada to be eligible for a mortgage.

 RBC has different options for newcomers depending on their employment history and ability to save for a down payment.